-Aspen is the more flashy sister to Colorado’s ski resort town of Telluride, a historic Victorian mining gem that has as epic skiing and snowboarding to be had.
-Madeline Hotel and Residences, An Auberge Resort, is an alpine resort overlooking the quaint town, offering year-round natural beauty and outdoors adventure access (like ski-in, ski-out valet), not to mention its own ice skating rink.
+Aspen is the more flashy sister to Colorado’s ski resort town of Telluride, a historic Victorian mining gem that has epic skiing and snowboarding.
+Madeline Hotel and Residences, An Auberge Resort, is an alpine resort overlooking the quaint town, offering year-round natural beauty and outdoor adventure access (like ski-in, ski-out valet), not to mention its own ice skating rink.

 Old Saybrook, Connecticut

 Throw it back with mini golf, ride bikes around the coast, head out sailing or snuggle up by a fire in the cute coastal town.
 Saybrook Point Inn, Marina and Spa features a super-romantic suite inside a lighthouse, for panoramic views and easy access to the extensive wine list at their Fresh Salt restaurant.